tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 transmission without loss occurs, at which time the value may be reset to the initial value.
 After a long period of idleness, no less than 10 times the current timer value, implementations may reset the timer to the initial value.
-One situation where this might occur is when a rehandshake is used after substantial data transfer.

 ##  CertificateVerify and Finished Messages